Common Diesel Engine Issues and How to Spot Them

 The small problems you notice with your diesel engine today might signal bigger troubles ahead.
 A little extra shake or your engine taking longer than usual to start should not be ignored.
 These warning signs often lead to serious problems, from failing fuel systems to blocked diesel particulate filters.

 You need to catch these common diesel engine problems early to avoid costly repairs.
 This applies to all diesel-powered equipment, including mining machines, farm equipment, trucks and 4×4s.
+Understanding what to watch for can help you take action before a minor issue becomes a major repair.

 Common Diesel Engine Issues